Annual Review 2018

 Working with local communities

 The long-term future and sustainability of the Fringe continues to rely on the city and its residents.
 We work closely with many communities across Edinburgh to enable participation and attendance for those who, for many reasons, do not traditionally engage with the festivals.
-Alongside our Fringe Days Out scheme (see pages 12 and 13), we contributed to the summer programmes of activity at North Edinburgh Arts and WHALE Arts in Wester Hailes by facilitating workshops with Fringe performers and arranging trips to see the same artists perform at the Fringe.
+Alongside our Fringe Days Out scheme, we contributed to the summer programmes of activity at North Edinburgh Arts and WHALE Arts in Wester Hailes by facilitating workshops with Fringe performers and arranging trips to see the same artists perform at the Fringe.

 In partnership with Imaginate, we delivered the Wee Night Out project for a third successive year, providing young people the opportunity to experience and critique shows at the Fringe.
 2018’s Wee Night Out project extended to include children from Pilton, Muirhouse and Wester Hailes as well as those from Craigmillar, our original project area.
 Alongside the Director of the Edinburgh International Children’s Festival, the budding critics saw nine Fringe shows over the course of a week and, after careful deliberation, awarded The Denim Juniors the Wee Night Out Prize.
 In May 2019, the group will come together again to apply their expertise at the Edinburgh International Children’s Festival.

 Children and young people

 There are almost 15,000 children and young people in and around the Edinburgh care system, many of whom do not have the same opportunities to experience live entertainment and culture as other children in the city.
 We expanded our work with the City of Edinburgh Council and with the Edinburgh Voluntary Organisations Council to provide complimentary tickets to children and young people in foster and kinship care in the Edinburgh area.
 Thanks to the generous support of Fringe artists and companies, tickets for 900 shows were made available to children and young people across the city.